 Let’s start unpacking this system by thinking about the “world of the learner."
-We can think of learners’ lives in two big parts: life with family, friends and community, and life with Whittle School & Studios.
+We can think of learners’ lives in two big parts: life with family, friends, and community; and life with Whittle School & Studios.
 At the intersection of these two halves are homeroom teachers (for younger students) and advisors (for older students).
-Studios sit at this intersection, too, as families and the broader community also have the opportunity to be involved in Studios.
+Studios sit at this intersection, too, as families and the broader community also have the opportunity to be involved.

 The Roles of the Advisor

-With those two worlds in mind, the advisor fills two roles.
-One is to be the point person for information flows between family and school, in both directions.
+The role of the advisor is to be the point person for communication between family and school.
 This could mean informing parents about their child’s life at school so that they can continue to engage with those topics as opportunities arise.
-Or it may be about problems that one side or the other might need to be aware of, like the death of a pet or hurt feelings on the playground.
-In this portion of the advisor’s role, the structure of our information system is particularly crucial.
+Or, it may be about problems that one side or the other might need to be aware of, like the death of a pet or hurt feelings on the playground.

-The other, and fundamentally much more important role of the advisor, is that of nurturing the innate human desires to explore and learn, helping students become progressively more competent at managing their own educational trajectory.
-They actively help students learn to navigate in ever more complex learning environments—from the physical context of early-age learning classrooms to the more abstract environments constructed by, for example, the team of teachers in their humanities block.
+The other, and fundamentally much more important role of the advisor, is nurturing the innate human desires to explore and learn.
+They actively help students learn to navigate in complex learning environments—from the physical context of early-age learning classrooms to the more abstract environments constructed by, for example, the team of teachers in their humanities block.
 Whittle teachers are not primarily information conduits.
-They are learning-environment designers and guides.
+They are learning environment designers and guides.
 They design, coach, and observe in these educational spaces—be they physical or intellectual—and students, in turn, learn by exploring them.

-This is probably clearest when we think of early learning space, where the physical environment is set up in ways that leads kids to explore, to follow their interests and attention.
-The homeroom teacher helps them learn about quantities, materials, language and relationships by guiding the learners in the physical.
-The whole-child perspective is vital to this role.
+This is probably clearest when we think of early learning space, where the physical environment is set up in ways that lead kids to explore and follow their interests.
 In Early Learning (ELC) and Lower School (LS), the role of advisor is filled by the homeroom teacher.
-Because of the nature of the schedule, the role is much more integrated into the flow of the day than it is in Middle School (MS) and Upper School (US).
+The homeroom teacher helps students learn about quantities, materials, language, and relationships by guiding the learners in the physical-- the whole-child perspective is vital to this role.
+Because of the nature of the ELC schedule, the role of advisor is much more integrated into the flow of the day than it is in Middle School (MS) and Upper School (US).

-Another distinctive component of advisory will be the means by which we approach the college process.
+A distinctive component of advisory in Upper School is the way we approach the college process.
 Beginning in the first year of US, students and their families will receive thorough grounding in the nature of tertiary education.
-Learners and families will be guided to understand the complexities of university structures, including disciplines learners might not yet even know about, undergraduate and graduate education in different countries, and the nature and purpose of a liberal arts education.
+Learners and families will be guided through the complexities of university structures, including disciplines learners might not yet even know about, undergraduate and graduate education in different countries, and the nature and purpose of a liberal arts education.
 They will learn about the approaches that work best for different colleges and universities, specific areas of expertise that line up with learners’ interests and goals, how to make good use of visits to campuses, and more.
-We want the transition to university to be more about “the logical next step for me” rather than “how I did in the status lottery.”
+We want the transition to university to be more about “the logical next step for me,” rather than “how I did in the status lottery.”

 Essential Components of a Middle School and Upper School Student’s Schedule

 Advisory is at the center of the MS and US daily schedule.
 Advisors are responsible for groups of ten students, with whom they meet for an hour-long period, four days per week.
 It is up to them to decide what each individual child needs, as well as what the group needs.
 The role of the advisor is to view the advisory group as a small community.
 Learners need to feel safe with and learn from the advisor and from the group.
 We want our students to be good at learner-driven education and at interdependent learning.
-The former means that Whittle students develop superb metacognitive skills and, with their advisor, learn to map their personal projects onto school and life, with the distinction between school and life becoming progressively less relevant.
+The former means that Whittle students develop superb metacognitive skills, and with their advisor learn to map their personal projects in school and life.
+Ideally the distinction between school and life will become progressively less relevant.

 A large part of the advisor’s role is helping develop the capacity of children to become self-directed learners.
 In working with each advisee, the building block of conversation will be personal projects: the five to six things that at any moment are of central importance to a learner.
 By following the evolution of personal projects, advisors come to gain deep insights about some of the constants and the variables in the make-up of their advisees.

 As part of advisory and the way we structure classwork, learners develop an astute awareness of effective learning techniques and their own progress and propensities.
 This is a vital piece of cognitive development for learners, and it is one that has a lifelong impact.
-Similarly, within homeroom and advisory there will be significant focus on social-emotional learning.
-Not an afterthought in the Whittle system, it is an area in which all advisors—and faculty members—will receive training.
+Similarly, within homeroom and advisory there will be significant focus on social-emotional learning-- not as an afterthought, but as an area where all faculty will receive training.
 Since it is part of the professional development infrastructure, everyone will have the same vocabulary and a clear understanding of how to promote healthy human development, whether in the classroom or outside of it.
 This will also be a component of parental development orchestrated through the advisory system.

 Let’s move now to classes.
 Some of our classes are offered in a shorter daily timeframe (approximately 45 minutes)—which we call “bands”—because they address the more concrete skills of math and second languages.
 It is in these two areas that so-called mastery-based progression is most clearly on display.
 We guide learners in the development of specific competencies and structure their learning to increase their levels of proficiency.
 Crucially, learners will advance in these areas because they demonstrate mastery, not because we’re ripping a particular page from the calendar.

-A useful mnemonic for this is approach is “stage, not age.”
-It is an important aspect of personalization in that learners move at a pace that works for their learning, not at a predetermined pace of coverage.
+Progression is based on “stage, not age.”
+It is an important aspect of personalization in that learners move at a pace that works for their learning, not at a predetermined speed.
 It is also important to remember that there is more to think about than just the speed of coverage and the linearity of the process.
 “Fast” learners might benefit from going into greater depth than normal for their grade level, rather than jumping “ahead.”
-In language, this may involve spending more time on work related to culture or a deeper range of vocabulary on the current topic rather than pushing ahead to cover new grammar or the vocabulary of a new topic.
-Similarly, as any teacher knows, there is no better way to learn than to teach something, so these students might also solidify their learning by working on previously mastered material with peers who are working on it for the first time.
+In language, this may involve spending more time on work related to culture or a deeper range of vocabulary on the current topic, rather than pushing ahead to cover grammar or vocabulary on a new topic.
+Similarly, as any teacher knows, there is no better way to learn than to teach something.
+So, these students might also solidify their learning by working on previously mastered material with peers who are working on it for the first time.

 A particularly powerful component of the “bands” section of the day is what we call acceleration.
 This is a period of the day during which we can customize the learning pace of each student.
 Together with their advisors, students decide in which area or areas they need to be working on a daily or weekly basis.
 The flexibility that this period provides is another important aspect of personalization.
 A learner might use it to move ahead in math in order to prepare for a particular STEM project he or she hopes to engage in.
-Slower learners can then have time built into the day so that they don’t fall behind.
+Other learners can have time built into the day so that they don’t fall behind.
 Faster learners might use this time to complete additional work, purely out of enjoyment for the subject.
-Other learners might use this time to work ahead in order to free up more time in the afternoon or evening so that they have more time for a Studios program they care deeply about.
+A learner could also use this time to work ahead and free up time to work on a Studios project they are passionate about.
 A Chinese language learner who wants to develop deeper reading skills than are otherwise part of the program may use this time for specialized work.
 The possibilities are remarkably broad.

 We call the longer class periods (approximately 70 minutes) blocks, and we use these as learning spaces to do integrative work.
-We organize this learning by means of project-based learning in STEM, Humanities, Arts and Physical Education.
+We organize this learning by means of project-based learning in STEM, humanities, arts, and physical education.
 These involve less linear competencies, which typically take more time to develop and may overlap.
 We’ll still use “competencies” (knowledge, skills, and dispositions) to describe the domains of learning, but this learning cannot typically be done within such a strict mastery-based framework.
-Projects, once again, are the organizational construct that allows us to integrate learning to look at issues in a coherent fashion across disciplines.
+Projects, once again, are the organizational construct that allows us to integrate learning and look at issues in a coherent fashion across disciplines.

-Our project-based learning (PBL) program is structured to confront major world challenges, meaning that the skills and interests that our learners develop will align with the needs of the world.
-Over the course of their Whittle education, students will spend a lot of time working on the world’s major problems, and their growing competencies will be reflected by growing ownership and interest in the very areas that need leaders and leadership the most.
+Our project-based learning (PBL) program is structured to confront major global challenges, meaning that the skills and interests that our learners develop will align with the needs of the world.
+Over the course of their Whittle education, students will spend a lot of time working on the world’s major problems, and their growing competencies will be reflected by increased ownership and interest in the very areas that need leadership the most.